-This kind of burial grounds acts like a traditional burial cemetery.
+This kind of burial ground acts like a traditional burial cemetery.
 However, they are still categorised as ‘green’ burials site since eco-friendly rules apply, such as the prohibition of body embalmment and the requirement for a biodegradable casket, although gravestone is usually still allowed.

 Exclusive Natural Burial Grounds

 These grounds are adopting stricter policies compared to hybrid burial grounds in order to conserve energy and minimise waste.
 The regulations may include embalming prohibition, organic coffin and casket, no cement or metal vaults, and no traditional gravestone.